KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-fronius by peteyjaym](https://github.com/peteyjaym/MMM-fronius)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. There is no `package.json`.
+2. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
-2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Fronius2 by deg0nz](https://github.com/deg0nz/MMM-Fronius2)